 The chances it might be Tether, the world’s biggest stablecoin, are high.

 Tether is a pioneer among stablecoins.
 It has functioned as a connecting rail between the disparate worlds of nascent crypto and established fiat currencies since its launch in 2014.
-At one point of time, the stablecoin accounted for as many as 90 percent of all transactions.
+The stablecoin accounted for as many as 90 percent of all transactions occurring in crypto as recently as three years ago.
 But its reputation has come under a cloud in recent times.

 Critics have accused the stablecoin of being “Bitcoin’s biggest secret,” a “big Ponzi scheme,” and “a time bomb.”
-They say that the company does not have adequate reserves to back its tokens circulating in the market.
+They say that the company does not have adequate reserves to back the numbers of its tokens circulating in the market.

 Further investor concerns are centered around the structure of its operations.
 It has shifted banking relationships several times over the years.
 A mysterious CEO with a sketchy past had added to the ingredients of a scandal brewing at the company.